Tanaykmr/keizer-town/README.md

 # Keizer Town
-This is a metaverse like platform for people to come together interact in a physical-like environment
+This is a virtual platform for people to come together interact in a physical-like environment

 # Running the project
 1. install packages